 A Proper Glass is Very Important

-Wineries are very careful in the wine glass that they choose.
-This is a significant reason why the wine tasting in the winery is such a fantastic experience.
-Years ago, when I was young, we had tiny wine glasses, and over the years, they’ve gotten bigger and bigger.
+Wineries are very careful with the wine glass that they choose.
+This is a significant reason why wine tasting in the winery is such a fantastic experience.
+Years ago, when I was young, we had tiny wine glasses; over the years, they’ve gotten bigger and bigger.
 Why?
 Because we have wonderful growing conditions.
-A very long growing season allows us to keep the grapes on the vine for a very long time, and when you do that, the sugar levels get higher and higher.
+A very long growing season allows us to keep the grapes on the vine for a very long time; when you do that, the sugar levels get higher and higher.
 When the yeast goes to work on it and converts it into alcohol, the alcohol goes higher and higher.
 The reason for these big glasses is that it allows more space for the alcohol to come off of the wine.
 You don’t want to smell only the alcohol.
 You want to smell the fruit also.
 To do that, you’ll hold the glass sideways.
 Professionals put their noses right in the glass.

-The nose is the Major Portion of the Wine Experience
+The Nose Is the Major Portion of the Wine Experience

 It Can Be Too Much